weechat/specs.weechat.org/specs/2023-005-relay-http-rest-api.md

 2. Add support of websocket extension "permessage-deflate"
 3. Add support of hashed passwords (SHA and PBKDF2)
 4. Add "handshake" resource
+5. Add command `/remote` to manage and connect to remote WeeChat relay/api

 ## References